ShreyanSen/statistics_cookbook/README.md

 # stats_curriculum
-place to record and demo my skillsets
+portfolio of stats tricks and tips